aashish1498/snap-sort/README.md

 You will be prompted for an input directory (where your media currently is), and an output (where you want them to be stored).

+Files will be **copied** to the output folder to ensure originals are retained.

 # Output

 The files will be stored in folders based on their datetime in the format